 - Cleaning your house for two weeks, so someone else can enjoy it for one

 - Spending a week in the grip of chronic house-envy (vowing to colour-code your books more rigorously)

-- Spending a week in the grip of chronic house-shame (vowing to finally change those swirly gold door handles)
+- Spending a week in the grip of chronic house-shame (vowing to finally change those baroque door handles)

 - Spending a week hoping no-one finds your vibrator